programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 #### Front page content boxes

-Next, we can change the number and arrangement of content boxes on the template home page by editing the `home-infographic.html` file in the `_layouts` folder.
+Next, you can change the number and arrangement of content boxes on the template home page by editing the `home-infographic.html` file in the `_layouts` folder.

 In our example, we have used the location metadata field to indicate the playbill's physical location, which helps library staff retrieve the item if requested.
 However, you do not necessarily need to be able to browse that on the front page.